 Next morning when we could see properly in daylight it turned out Wagter actually is Wagterina.
-She fortunately was not too offended by our lack of name-giving capabilities and decided to stay for the remainder of the weekend.
+She, fortunately, was not too offended by our lack of name-giving capabilities and decided to stay for the remainder of the weekend.
 She kept an eye on the bushbuck and ostriches.
 Whenever any of these visitors were getting too close and we would talk loud at them or wave hands in an attempt to get them out of our personal space Wagterina would jump up and chase them away.
-For the rest of the time she simply stayed close to us.
+For the rest of the time, she simply stayed close to us.

 Wagterina was struggling when eating the scraps Nico gave to her, mostly swallowing without chewing and he had to make sure he broke it into small pieces for her.
-Her gray hair also made it clear that she is not a puppy anymore.
+Her grey hair also made it clear that she is not a puppy anymore.

 I sent a mail to the owners of The Dell last week, thanking them for their hospitality and I also asked them about Wagterina’s real name.
-Jackie it is, and she is 14 years old!
+Jackie, it is, and she is 14 years old!

-So, thank you Jackie!
+So, thank you, Jackie!
 You are an awesome furry friend, staying with us the whole weekend and protecting us from the “wild beasts”.
 We wish you many happy and friendly campers!